INSIDE: Take a peek at the Beloved Hans Christian Andersen Statue Central Park . Updated 2019.

 The Inside Scoop – Hans Christian Andersen Statue Central Park

-Address: The Hans Christian Andersen Statue is on the west side of the Conservatory Water Central Park Pond at East Side at 74th Street.
+Address: Where is the Hans Christian Andersen statue in Central Park?
+The Hans Christian Andersen Statue is on the west side of the Conservatory Water Central Park Pond at East Side at 74th Street.

 Telephone: Call 212-310-6600 – Monday – Friday, for information 9:00 am – 5:00 pm